Former Pittsburgh player Alexei Morozov named KHL president - WHIZ News

-MOSCOW (AP) — F former Pittsburgh Penguins forward Alexei Morozov was appointed president of the Kontinental Hockey League on Friday.
+MOSCOW (AP) — Former Pittsburgh Penguins forward Alexei Morozov was appointed president of the Kontinental Hockey League on Friday.

 The Russia-based league said Morozov was the unanimous choice of its board.
 His predecessor, Dmitry Chernyshenko, stepped down after being appointed a deputy prime minister in the Russian government last month.